List of guitar tunings: Examples

 One full step down from Drop D. Used by System of a Down, Deftones on White Pony, Gojira, Mastodon, Avenged Sevenfold on the songs "Radiant Eclipse" and "Victim", Asking Alexandria on Reckless and Relentless, Metallica on St. Anger, Megadeth on the songs "Mission on Mars" and "Psychopathy", Johnny Cash on his cover of "Hurt", Slipknot on their demo Mate.
 Feed.
 Kill.
-Repeat., Nirvana on "Blew" and Finding September on "Summer Club" and "Let It Burn".
+Repeat., Nirvana on "Blew", Pantera on "It Makes Them Disappear" and "I'll Cast a Shadow" (425 Hz) and Finding September on "Summer Club" and "Let It Burn".
 David Wilcox tuned the fourth string up one semitone for his initial studio recording of "That's What the Lonely Is For" from Big Horizon.